Efficient Large Language Models: A Survey: Model-Centric Methods

 Positional interpolation strategies, on the other hand, reduce the scale of input position indices and extend the context window sizes, allowing LLMs to maintain their performance over longer text sequences.
-For example, ~\citet{chen2023extending} highlight that extending beyond the trained context length might impair the self-attention mechanism.
-They suggest a method that reduces the position indices through linear interpolation, aligning the maximum position index with the prior context window limit encountered during the pre-training phase.
-NTK interpolation~\cite{SketchyRedditPost2023} modifies the base of the RoPE, effectively changing the rotational velocity of each RoPE dimension.
-YaRN interpolation~\cite{peng2023yarn} uses a ramp function to blend linear and NTK interpolation in varying proportions across dimensions and incorporates a temperature factor to counteract distribution shifts in the attention matrix due to long inputs.
-FIRE~\cite{DBLP:journals/corr/abs-2310-04418} proposes a functional relative position encoding using learnable mapping of input positions to biases and progressive interpolation, ensuring bounded input for encoding functions across all sequence lengths to enable length generalization.
-PoSE~\cite{zhu2023pose} proposes positional skip-wise training that smartly simulates long inputs using a fixed context window and design distinct skipping bias terms to manipulate the position indices of each chunk.
-This strategy reduces memory and time overhead compared with full-length fine-tuning.
+For example, \citet{chen2023extending} observe that extending beyond the trained context length could impair the self-attention mechanism.
+They propose RoPE-PI to reduce the position indices through linear interpolation, aligning the maximum position index with the prior context window limit encountered during pre-training.
+NTK interpolation~\citep{SketchyRedditPost2023} modifies the base of the RoPE, effectively changing the rotational velocity of each RoPE dimension.
+YaRN interpolation~\citep{peng2023yarn} uses a ramp function to blend linear and NTK interpolation in varying proportions across dimensions and incorporates a temperature factor to counteract distribution shifts in the attention matrix caused by long inputs.
+Experimental results on long-text modeling shows that YaRN outperforms existing RoPE interpolation methods including RoPE-PI and NTK.
+FIRE~\citep{DBLP:journals/corr/abs-2310-04418} proposes a functional relative position encoding using learnable mapping of input positions to biases and progressive interpolation, ensuring bounded input for encoding functions across all sequence lengths to enable length generalization.
+It demonstrates competitive results compared to ALiBi, RoPE, and RoPE-PI on long text benchmarks.
+Lastly, PoSE~\citep{zhu2023pose} proposes positional skip-wise training that simulates long inputs using a fixed context window and designs distinct skipping bias terms to manipulate the position indices of each chunk.
+This strategy reduces memory and time consumption compared to full-length fine-tuning.